 § 7.55 Determining the Statutory Basis for Modification

 Child support may be modified if one of two tests are proven.
-The first is the proving of a substantial change in circumstances of either party.
+The first is the proving of a substantial change in the circumstances of either party.
 Conn.
 Gen. Stat. § 46b-86(a).
 The second is to show that there is a substantial deviation from the child support guidelines so long as there had not been a finding of deviation from the child support guidelines in the original order.
 There is a rebuttable presumption that a deviation of 15% or more is substantial for purposes of a modification of child support.
 Conn.
 Gen. Stat. § 46b-86(a).
 The motion must specifically set forth that the party is seeking a modification of child support, a court is not required to review all child support orders any time a modification is filed.
 DeAlmeda-Kennedy v.
 Kennedy, 188 Conn.
 App.
 670 (2019).

 The substantial change alleged must be set forth in the motion, as well as the original order and its date.
 P.B. § 25-26(e).
 The motion for modification may not be granted based upon a substantial change in circumstances not alleged in the original motion.
 Prial v.
 Prial, 67 Conn.
 App.
 7 (2001).
 However, even if the motion alludes to an increase in income, without using the words ‘substantial change’ a party may be permitted to seek a modification on that basis.
 Bolat v.
 Bolat, 182 Conn.
 App.
 468 (2018).
 The Supreme Court declined to extend the holding of Dan v.
 Dan, 315 Conn.
 1 (2014), to child support determinations.
 McKeon v.
 Lennon, 321 Conn.
 323 (2016).

 Generally, an obligor whose income decreases due to his or her voluntary action will not receive a modification due to voluntary behavior in causing the substantial change in circumstances.
 However, the Connecticut Supreme Court has determined that the motivations behind the voluntary conduct must be viewed to determine the reasonableness of the decrease in assessing the modification.
 Olson v.
 Mohammadu, 310 Conn.
 665 (2013).
-Circumstances such as taking a lower-paying job in order to move closer to a child or the inability to remain in the Armed Forces for health and psychological reasons were determined to be reasonable to support a substantial change in circumstances for a modification.
+Circumstances such as taking a lower-paying job to move closer to a child or the inability to remain in the Armed Forces for health and psychological reasons were determined to be reasonable to support a substantial change in circumstances for a modification.
 Olson, 310 Conn. at 665 and Denomme v.
 Denomme, 2014 Conn.
 Super.
 LEXIS 547 (Mar.
 12, 2014).

+While there are four components to child support, i.e. the weekly payments, health care coverage, childcare contributions, and arrearage payments, a party does not need to seek a modification of all four components to obtain a modification of one component.
+Trent v.
+Trent, 226 Conn.
+App.
+791 (2024).

 A child support obligor may not seek a modification solely based upon his or her incarceration, if the incarceration was by reason of an offense against the child or custodial parent.
 Conn.
 Gen. Stat. § 46b-215e.
 In all other cases, it may be modified based upon the inmate’s income and substantial assets applying the child support guidelines.
 Conn.
 Gen. Stat. § 46b-215e.